-According to historical records, more than two thousand years ago, Duke Wen of Jin was forced to flee abroad in order to escaping form a court struggle took place in his country.
+According to historical records, more than two thousand years ago, Duke Wen of Jin was forced to flee abroad to escape from a court struggle that took place in his country.
 His life was miserable back then, constantly under the torture of hungry and exhaustion.
 His servant, JieZiZhui, did not hesitate to cut a piece of meat from his leg to feed him.
 After he reached the throne, he wanted to return the favor.
 However, Jie refused to take the reward and took his mother to live in Mianshan.
 Duke Wen of Jin had no choice but to set fire to the mountain.
-He thought that Jie who worried about his mother, would definitely come out with his mother.
+He thought that Jie who worried about his mother would come out with his mother.
 He never imagined that the fire would take the life of Jie and his mother.
 Duke Wen of Jin, who was remorseful, therefore ordered that the fire should be banned on the 105th day of the meson, which is the distance from the winter solstice.
 Every household can only eat cold food on that day.
 This is the source of the cold food festival.
 Cold Food Festival is the day before Tomb-Sweeping Day.
-The ancients often extended the activities of Cold Food Festival to Tomb-Sweeping Day.
-Over time, Tomb-Sweeping Day replaced Cold Food Festival.
+The ancients often extended the activities of the Cold Food Festival to Tomb-Sweeping Day.
+Over time, Tomb-Sweeping Day replaced the Cold Food Festival.

 Since the Tomb-Sweeping Day, it has been included in traditional Chinese festivals.
 In addition to paying attention to the ban on fire and sweeping the tombs, the Tomb-Sweeping Day’s customs include a series of customary sports activities such as walking, swinging, squatting, playing polo, and inserting willows.

 1.Sweep the Grave